Liam-Malone/ZigPong/README.md

 ## How To Play

 It's pong.
-Simple enough really;
+Simple enough really

-Hit Spacebar to start, use the arrow keys to control your paddle (the purple one).

-10 points to win, then hit Spacebar to play again or Q to quit.